bkil/gemiweb0/doc/js-grammar.md

 * Integer variables may already be initialized to zero, the array may already be allocated and zeroed
 * You must not access a negative array index or read a value before initializing it, but both may return zero
 * You must not access parameters outside a function or those which you have not declared or given as argument
-* Each function must complete execution with a `return`
+* You must not invoke a function with a different number of arguments than the number of parameters in the function definition
 * Each function must be defined above the point of invocation
 * You may assume that the interpreter stores the first few variables and the first few function parameters in CPU registers, so utilize them in lexicographical order
 * The function name may be capped to 10 letters and a digit (packed as base64 and BCD to fit 64 bits)